huggingface/text-generation-inference/docs/source/basic_tutorials/using_guidance.md

 ```

 A grammar can be defined using Pydantic models, JSON schemas, or regular expressions.
-The AI will then generate a response that conforms to the specified grammar.
+The LLM will then generate a response that conforms to the specified grammar.

 > Note: A grammar must compile to an intermediate representation to constrain the output.
 Grammar compilation is a computationally expensive and may take a few seconds to complete on the first request.
 Subsequent requests will use the cached grammar and will be much faster.

 ### Constrain with Pydantic

-Pydantic is a powerful library for data validation and settings management.
-It's the perfect tool for crafting the a specific response format.

 Using Pydantic models we can define a similar grammar as the previous example in a shorter and more readable way.